civican/legisinfo/44-1/bills/C-316/bill_text.md

 Section 5 of the `Department of Canadian Heritage Act` is amended by striking out "and" at the end of paragraph (a) and by adding the following after that paragraph:

-establish and implement an independently administered program whose objective is to provide financial support to Canadians to bring before the courts test cases of national significance that aim to clarify and assert certain constitutional and quasi-constitutional official language rights and human rights; and
+establish and implement the program referred to in section 7.1 of this Act and paragraph 43(1)(c) of the `Official Languages Act` that is administered by an organization independent of the Government of Canada and whose purpose is to provide funding for test cases of national significance to be brought before the courts to clarify and assert constitutional and quasi-constitutional official language rights and constitutional human rights that are guaranteed by the `Canadian Charter of Rights and Freedoms`; and

 ### Section 3